jabadiagm/MSXgoauld_tn20k/README.md

 ![turned header](/pics/torneados.jpg)
 * Board is sensitive to dirty electrical contacts, way more than Z80.
 Keep cartridge & Z80 socket contacts clean
 * When soldering headers, start with the inner one (Z80)
+* When using an extension wire, plug tang to 5V